Electricity Laws and Incentives in Maryland

 (Reference Maryland Statutes, Transportation Code 11-145.1 and 21-1003.2)

-The Maryland Public Service Commission (PSC) must submit a report on the status of the electric distribution system, including electric vehicles (EVs).
+The Maryland Public Service Commission (PSC) must submit an annual report on the status of the electric distribution system, including its impact on electric vehicles (EVs) and EV chargers.
 The report must evaluate progress towards, among other things, the following goals:

 The PSC must publish the report on an annual basis.
-For more information, see the Distribution System Planning Interim Report, published December 21, 2023.
+For more information, see the PSC Commission Reports website.

 Light-Duty Zero Emission Vehicle (ZEV) Acquisition Requirements